Information about cervical screening for Aboriginal women

-Regular Pap tests can prevent up to 90% of the most common cervical cancers – and in Australia, that means saving the lives of more than 1,200 women each year.
+Having regular Pap tests can reduce your risk of developing cervical cancer by up to 96%.
+In Australia, this means saving the lives of more than 1,200 women each year.
 A Pap test picks up early warning signs that can be treated before cancer develops.

 Cervical cancer is one of the most preventable of all cancers.
 Cervical cancer is a disease where normal cells in the cervix change and multiply to form a growth or tumor.
 If you have a Pap test every two years, you are doing the most important thing possible to avoid this disease.

 A Pap test is a quick and simple test that checks for changes to the cells of your cervix (entrance to the womb) that may lead to cervical cancer.